pbstark/basicsKavli18/kavliStat18.md

     + Mulargia et al. (2017)
     + Urban (2015), including [the supplementary materials](http://science.sciencemag.org/content/suppl/2015/04/29/348.6234.571.DC1?_ga=2.4039536.1548654680.1531042126-749553562.1514254187)
 1. Work the self-test problems in the chapters of SticiGui assigned for this lecture.
+1. Mathematics students, please find a non-mathematics student, and vice versa.
+Discuss the LeCam, Klemes, and Urban  papers with each other; explain to each other (or figure out together) any concepts you don't understand.
 1. **To hand in:** Urban estimates that 7.9% of species will become extinct as a result of climate change, with a 95% confidence interval of [6.2%, 9.8%].
 Explain how Urban calculates the estimate and uncertainty.
 Is his work based on a random sample of species?
 Of geography?
 Explain his statistical model.
 Identify where in his work he assumes that associations are response schedules.
 (Hint: one of his references is McDonald, K.A., and J.H.
 Brown, 1992.
 Using montane mammals to model extinctions due to global change. _Conserv.
 Biol._, _6_, 409--415. doi:10.1046/j.1523-1739.1992.06030409.x) For each such assumption, say whether you think it is reasonable, and explain why.
 Some aspects of the paper are Bayesian.
 What are the priors?
 What do the uncertainties mean?
 Is the interval [6.2%, 9.8%] a confidence interval?
 List 5 sources of uncertainty that he omits.
 Do you think those sources are smaller or larger than those he includes?
 Explain.

 ---